Common Ethical Dilemmas in Marketing

 Followers are aware of what's going on when they see #ad or #sponsored at the top.
 They might still buy, but they're choosing to after knowing the truth.
 That's real trust.

 Your customers gave you their data.
-Don't sell it like you own it.
+Don't sell it as if you own it.

 The basics people expect: